 SAWC is a great opportunity for incoming first-year students to build confidence and skills while meeting new friends, experiencing residence life, and exploring Western.

-Registration is now open for SAWC 2018
+SAWC Registration is now open!

 “The Summer Academic Writing Center is precisely the kind of thing we need in order to make contact with students before they enter the exhilarating, terrifying world of university.
 In 19 years of teaching, I’ve never seen a program that is as well-focused, emphasizes the right kinds of skills, and has the wonderful atmosphere of SAWC at Western.
 It is a delight to see students paying attention to not only writing, but the kinds of life skills they will need to thrive in university."